Leon Spinks: Spinks vs. Ali

 At the time a lower-ranked contender, he made history on February 15, 1978, by decisively beating Muhammad Ali on a 15-round split decision, that was in actuality fairly one-sided, in Las Vegas, Nevada.
 Spinks won the world heavyweight title in his eighth professional fight, the shortest span in history.
 The aging Ali had expected an easy fight, but he was out-boxed by Spinks, who did not tire throughout the bout and had Ali ready to fall in the last seconds of the fight.
 It was one of the few occasions when Ali left the ring with a bruised and puffy face.

-The victory over Ali was the peak of Spinks' career.
+The victory over Ali was the peak of Spinks's career.
 He was the only man to take a title from Muhammad Ali in the ring, as Ali's other losses were non-title contests or bouts where Ali was the challenger.
-Spinks' gap-toothed grin was featured on the cover of the February 19, 1978 issue of Sports Illustrated.
+Spinks's gap-toothed grin was featured on the cover of the February 19, 1978 issue of Sports Illustrated.

 However, Spinks was stripped of his world title by the WBC for refusing to defend it against Ken Norton, instead agreeing to a return bout against Ali to defend his WBA crown.
 The title, stripped from Spinks, was then awarded to Norton.